 Cured papercrete acts like a sponge unless it is coated with something to stop the entry of water.
-In my earthbag/papercrete house I have allowed the papercrete to breath fully, so that it absorbs an enormous amount of water when it rains.
-This is not a problem for me because there is nothing in the wall that would be damaged by water, even if it got past the papercrete layer, which it rarely or never does.
-It is a whole new concept for a roof: a sponge that welcomes the moisture, and then simply give it back to the atmosphere through evaporation.
-I have had large cracks (up to about 1/2 inch wide) in the initial layer of papercrete on the earthbags, and still have not seen any water getting through into the house.
+In my earthbag/papercrete house I allowed the papercrete to breath fully, so that it absorbed an enormous amount of water when it rained.
+This was not a problem because there was nothing in the wall that would be damaged by water, even if it got past the papercrete layer, which it rarely or never did.

 Other properties of papercrete are: